 - Filing date requirements for Notice of Appeal or Motion (Form I-290B)

 - Filing date requirements for Request for a Hearing on a Decision in Naturalization Proceedings (Form N-336)

 - Motions to Reopen an N-400, Receipt of Derogatory Information After Grant

-USCIS will consider any responses that are submitted within 60 calendar days after the deadline listed in the above notices, requests, decisions, or appealable decisions within AAO jurisdiction.
+USCIS will consider any responses that are submitted within 60 calendar days after the deadline listed in the above notices or requests.

-The agency will also consider Forms I-290B or N-336 that they receive up to 60 calendar days from the forms’ decision dates.
+For USCIS decisions made between November 1, 2021, and July 25, 2022, the agency will consider Forms I-290B or N-336 received up to 90 calendar days from their decision dates.